TheJelmega/prog-lang/design/README.md

 <array-count-expr> ;= '[' <expr> ';' <expr> ']'
 ```

-An array expression constructs arrays, an come in 2 forms.
+An array expression constructs arrays, and come in 2 forms.

 The first form lists out all values in the array, this is represented as a comma separated list of expressions.
 Each expression is evaluated in the order that they are written, i.e. left-to-right.